 I am a Professional member of the following premiere organizations focused on helping people with ADHD:

 * ADHD Coaches Organization (ACO)

 * Children & Adults with Attention-Deficit/Hyperactivity Disorder (CHADD)

 Additionally, I have given presentations and blog interviews on related topics.
 For example, I spoke on the topic of ADHD and Addiction at the 2018 Annual International Conference on ADHD, and am exited to be presenting again at the 2019 Annual International Conference on ADHD.
 Although mine is a mens-only practice, I enjoyed presenting at the 2019 ADHD Women’s Palooza.
 Finally, I’m very much looking forward to speaking at this years On the Right ADHD Trail mens telesummit (link coming soon).

-I am trained and licensed as both a Professional Counselor (LPC) and Board Certified Coach (BCC), my latter training was focused becoming an ADHD Coach.
+In addition to my clinical licensure, I am a Board Certified Coach (BCC) with a special focus on ADHD Coaching.
 ADHD coaching is a collaborative process wherein/whereby we take a nonclinical/nontherapeutic approach to identifying how ADHD manifests in a person’s life, how it is holding us back, and how we can develop strategies to mitigate.
-I am a Professional member of premiere organizations such as Children & Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) and the Attention Deficit Disorder Association (ADDA).
+Go here for more information on my Coaching Practice.

 ADDitude magazine has a "Living with Adult ADHD" resource page

 Please note that I am not a Psychologist, and thus do not perform formal ADHD diagnostic evaluations.
 Additionally, I am not a Psychiatrist, and thus do not prescribe ADHD (or any other) medications.
 I am happy to provide referals for those services.